Updated electrical design of the Diagnostic Neutral Beam Injector in RFX-mod2: High Voltage Deck Improvements

-A number of auxiliary components will provide measurements and safety interlocks.
+Several auxiliary components will provide measurements and safety interlocks.
 Two resistive dividers will provide 0-10 V monitor signals for V\textsubscript{beam} and V\textsubscript{EG} in the 0-100 kV range; more specifically, R3=R5=2 k\textOmega{}, while R4=R6=20 M\textOmega{}.
-Shunts in the PG and EG terminals will measure the extracted beam current I\textsubscript{beam} and the beam current impinging on the EG in case of bad beam focusing, respectively.
+Shunts in the PG and EG terminals will measure the extracted beam current I\textsubscript{beam} and the beam current impinging on the EG in case of poor beam focusing, respectively.
 I\textsubscript{beam} will be also measured by an insulated Hall current sensor (LEM IT 150-S).
-Two other shunts, placed in series to the previously mentioned ones, will inform the control system in case of breakdowns, triggering the temporary switch off of MHV and the temporary reduction of the arc current in the ion source.
+Two other shunts, placed in series to the previously mentioned ones, will inform the fast section of the control system in case of breakdowns, triggering a temporary switch off of MHV and a temporary reduction of the arc current in the ion source.
 The two fault shunts will work together with a third one, which links the DNBI vessel, including the Grounded Grid (GG), to the common ground.
 All the fault shunts will be dimensioned for higher currents compared to the measurement shunts.
 The system of three fault shunts will be able to identify the locations of breakdowns: if between PG and EG, the respective fault shunts will be triggered.
 If a breakdown will happen in the PG-3rd grid gap (and in cascade to the GG), the EG fault shunt and the MHV fault shunt will be triggered.